ahitrin/SiebenApp/blog/about.md

 permalink: /about/
 ---

-[SiebenApp][SiebenApp] is an experimental dependency-aware desktop goal manager.
+[SiebenApp][SiebenApp] is an experimental dependency-aware desktop goal manager written in Python and Qt.

 ![overview](/SiebenApp/images/main.png)